Court freezes bank accounts of Philippine tycoon Ongpin

 The freeze can be extended by up to six months on request by the council.

-The country's top banks, including BDO Unibank Inc (BDO.PS), Metropolitan Bank & Trust Co (MBT.PS), Bank of the Philippine Islands (BPI.PS) and local units of foreign banks Citibank N.A.
-(C.N) and HSBC (HSBA.L), were directed by the court to freeze the accounts in its resolution dated December 6.
+The country's top banks, including BDO Unibank Inc, Metropolitan Bank & Trust Co, Bank of the Philippine Islands and local units of foreign banks Citibank N.A. and HSBC, were directed by the court to freeze the accounts in its resolution dated Dec.
+6.

 ANTI-GRAFT DRIVE